The Report - A Mission to the North

 The Good News!

-I came across an organization also based in Glasgow called Give Us Scotland
+I came across an organisation also based in Glasgow called Give Us Scotland.

 This is their story: